sreeram-devops/git-practise-pub/README.md

-# git-practise-pub
+# git-practice-pub
-#this is my practise repository
+#this is my practice repository